 The sale lasts 10 days, giving you plenty of time to study the vehicle and think carefully about your potential purchase.
 For 10 days, the car is on Benzin and not elsewhere.
 You're sure not to miss out, provided you're the highest bidder!

-Last but not least, if you trade in a vehicle, you don't pay the seller directly.
+Finally, if you trade-in a vehicle, you don't pay the seller directly.
 You transfer the funds to a secure escrow account and obtain the seller's contact details once the funds have been paid in.
 The vehicle is reserved for youYou have one month to do so.
 You have one month to do so.

-This will allow you to manage the details of your import with complete peace of mind: insurance and arrangements with the seller.
+This will allow you to manage the details of your import with complete peace of mind, including insurance and arrangements with the seller.
 Isn't it reassuring not to have to worry about payment?

 To conclude :